AWS CloudWatch Integration Guide

 - Select your new notification topic from the drop down menu, configure the settings that would like to trigger the alarm, and click “Create Alarm”

-- At this point you PagerTree will create an incident if the alarm fires.
+- At this point you PagerTree will create an alert if the alarm fires.
 To configure auto-resolve click the Alarm Link in the dialog box

 - With the new alarm selected, click Actions -> Modify